Aman-kulshreshtha/TextDetection/README.md

 ### Working

 This program extracts the text shown in a video file and writes in the file named 'extractedtext.txt' .
+The video file can be either local file or live capture from Webcam.
 Video is captured using the Opencv video capture method . and then The text is extracted using the pytesseract library.